pedrh77/pedrh77/README.md

 ⚡ I’m currently learning: Javascript and Mysql.

-🔭 I intend to learn: Node.js,  React Native.
+🔭 I intend to learn: C# and React Native.

 ---
 **Coming soon with Repositories and Projects!**